holderbaum-io/think-about-website/pages/blog/log-inspection.md

 With refraining from any client side user tracking we got several benefits in one go:

-* Our website adheres to ethical standards by no tracking individuals and their online behaviour
+* Our website adheres to ethical standards by not tracking individuals and their online behaviour
 * Our website loads quicker since no tracking content is loaded

 Using the webserver logs for a basic usage analytics is not as detailed and